riverbed/steelscript-steelhead/docs/tutorial.rst

 As soon as a SteelHead object is available, commands can be sent to the SteelHead appliance via two kinds of interfaces: Command Line Interface (CLI) and Application Program Interface (API).
-CLI is mainly used if the end user just to view the output as it returns well formatted string.
-In contrast, API returns python data objects and therefore can be used for further data analysis and manipulation.
+CLI is mainly used if the end user just wants to view the output as it returns well formatted string.
+In contrast, API returns python data objects and therefore can be used for further data analysis and process.
 Below a detailed description for both interfaces are presented using concrete examples.
+Note that ``sh`` will be used to reference the existing SteelHead object, which is the basis for all communication with the SteelHead appliance.

 CLI Interface
 """""""""""""

-The SteelHead object ``sh`` is the basis for all communication with the SteelHead appliance.
 We can get some basic version information as follows.

 .. code-block:: python